Knowledge is Power: Why Periodic Exterior Façade Maintenance Can Save You in the Long Term

 If you are unsure about the condition of the exterior of your building, it may be time to call us for an assessment and discuss our other services.
 To speak with an engineer directly, call Diane Goschler 215.665.0497 x111 or email firstname.lastname@example.org.

-Mrs. Clifford began her career at Joseph B. Callaghan, Inc. in 2006.
-Over the past 11 years she has contributed greatly to the team; specializing in building envelopes, water abatement, building technology and historical preservation.
-Before she joined the firm, the Cooperative Education Program at Drexel University afforded her the opportunity to work in the City of Philadelphia Capital Program Office, gaining critical knowledge of the City’s processes and procedures.
+Jessica began her career at Joseph B. Callaghan, Inc. in 2006.
+Over the past 14 years she has contributed greatly to the team; specializing in building envelopes, water abatement, building technology and historical preservation.
+She earned her license and was promoted to Principal.
 She brings extensive knowledge and professionalism to every client relationship and continues to manage many of the firm’s larger critical projects.

 Jessica Clifford – email@example.com – 215.665.0497